Herbie Hancock

 From 1978 to 1982, Hancock recorded many albums of jazz-inflected disco and pop music, beginning with Sunlight (featuring guest musicians including Williams and Pastorius on the last track) (1978).
 Singing through a vocoder, he earned a British hit,[24] "I Thought It Was You", although critics were unimpressed.[25]
 This led to more vocoder on his next album, Feets, Don't Fail Me Now (1979), which gave him another UK hit in "You Bet Your Love".[24]

 Hancock toured with Williams and Carter in 1981, recording Herbie Hancock Trio, a five-track album released only in Japan.
 A month later, he recorded Quartet with trumpeter Wynton Marsalis, released in the US the following year.
 Hancock, Williams, and Carter toured internationally with Wynton Marsalis and his brother, saxophonist Branford Marsalis, in what was known as "VSOP II".
 This quintet can be heard on Wynton Marsalis's debut album on Columbia (1981).
 In 1984 VSOP II performed at the Playboy Jazz Festival as a sextet with Hancock, Williams, Carter, the Marsalis Brothers, and Bobby McFerrin.
+In 1982, Hancock contributed to the album New Gold Dream (81,82,83,84) by Simple Minds, playing a synthesizer solo on the track "Hunter and the Hunted".

 In 1983, Hancock had a pop hit with the Grammy Award-winning single "Rockit" from the album Future Shock.
 It was the first jazz hip-hop song[26][27][28] and became a worldwide anthem for breakdancers and for hip-hop in the 1980s.[29][30]
 It was the first mainstream single to feature scratching, and also featured an innovative animated music video, which was directed by Godley and Creme and showed several robot-like artworks by Jim Whiting.
 The video was a hit on MTV and reached No. 8 in the UK.[31]
 The video won in five categories at the inaugural MTV Video Music Awards.
 This single ushered in a collaboration with noted bassist and producer Bill Laswell.
 Hancock experimented with electronic music on a string of three LPs produced by Laswell: Future Shock (1983), the Grammy Award-winning Sound-System (1984), and Perfect Machine (1988).

-During this period, he appeared onstage at the Grammy Awards with Stevie Wonder, Howard Jones, and Thomas Dolby, in a synthesizer jam.
+During that period he appeared onstage at the Grammy Awards with Stevie Wonder, Howard Jones, and Thomas Dolby, in a synthesizer jam.
 Lesser known works from the 1980s are the live album Jazz Africa (1987) and the studio album Village Life (1984), which were recorded with Gambian kora player Foday Musa Suso.
 In 1985, Hancock performed as a guest on the album So Red the Rose (1985) by the Duran Duran spinoff group Arcadia.
 He also provided introductory and closing comments for the PBS rebroadcast in the United States of the BBC educational series from the mid-1980s, Rockschool (not to be confused with the most recent Gene Simmons' Rock School series).

 In 1986, Hancock performed and acted in the film Round Midnight.
 He also wrote the score/soundtrack, for which he won an Academy Award for Original Music Score.
 His film work was prolific during the 1980s, and included the scores to A Soldier's Story (1984), Jo Jo Dancer, Your Life Is Calling (1986), Action Jackson (1988 with Michael Kamen), Colors (1988), and the Eddie Murphy comedy Harlem Nights (1989).
 He would also write music for television commercials, with "Maiden Voyage" starting out as a cologne advertisement.
 At the end of the Perfect Machine tour, Hancock decided to leave Columbia Records after a 15-plus-year relationship.